Table Of Contents

 5. DCA

 An investment strategy that is usually successful during a bear market is Dollar-Cost averaging (DCA).
 With this strategy, you continue to purchase small amounts of an asset over time, regardless of the price.
-A typical DCA schedule would see you investing $50 on bitcoin every week rather than $200 all at once.
-Of course, you may change your DCA schedule from time to time, as you desire.
+A typical DCA schedule would see you investing $50 in Bitcoin every week rather than $200 all at once.
+Of course, you may change your DCA schedule occasionally, as you desire.

 With more than 17,000 cryptocurrencies on the market, no one can predict which one will rank highest or recover quickest, just as it is difficult to predict just how long the crypto bear market will continue.

-You should investigate various cryptos to learn their all-time highs, their overall performance, and to determine their roadmaps.
-A new roadmap announcement, which might include a new partnership or rebranding, just might be a major clue that a crypto is on the up.
+You should investigate various cryptos to learn their all-time highs and their overall performance and to determine their roadmaps.
+A new roadmap announcement, which might include a new partnership or rebranding, just might be a major clue that crypto is on the up.

 One approach to hedging your bets is to use DCA for a range of different crypto assets, which may even involve reducing trade sizes even more.
 Before making such a move, learn and understand previous all-time highs and past performance, and how your chosen crypto fared in previous crashes